 - People take up more of your time, energy and even money

-- And finally, especially, you get totally burnt out because you can’t stand being around them anymore
+- You get completely burnt out because you can’t stand being around those people anymore

-All these “benefits” of being a chameleon, adapting to the person you’re with, are really just symptoms of a deeper, darker issue.
+All these “benefits” of being a chameleon are really just symptoms of a deeper, darker issue.

-How could they?
-If you transform into the person you believe they want you to be, they’ll never know you’re doing it because nothing will ever seem wrong or unusual to them.
+When you transform into the person you believe others want you to be, they’ll never know you’re doing it because nothing will ever seem wrong or unusual to them.